 “I think the last election was so divisive, we ended up with people that just aren’t going to help the country come together,” she said.
-“A lot of people are hurting, and I think we just have to be ready to vote and ready to put someone in office who’s really going to help pull the county together.”
+“A lot of people are hurting, and I think we just have to be ready to vote and ready to put someone in office who’s really going to help pull the country together.”

 She added: “There are people of all colors that are suffering.
 So at the end of the day, we’ve all got to be a coalition, and we’ve all got to stand together and think of what binds us and not what’s different amongst us, and we’ve got to vote, because the country needs help.”

 Campbell said she was hoping to see more black women at the march.
 In fact, she said, she had hoped to send a picture to her daughter in college showing a rainbow assembly.

 “Really we are on the same side,” she said.
 “We may have some things that are particular to our group, but we’re only going to get anything if we all pull together… I would say (black participation) is a disappointment, but I don’t think it has to remain an obstacle.”

 Michelle Bell and Kamille Donley came as friends…but for slightly different reasons.

 Michelle Bell. left, attended last years march and this year invited her friend Kamille Donley, a Qcity newcomer, to attend.